 Wi-Fi only vs. Wi-Fi + Cellular

-Since its humble beginnings, the iPad has offered a Wi-Fi + Cellular option in its lineup.
+Since its humble beginnings, the best iPad has offered a Wi-Fi + Cellular option in its lineup.
 The extra price for a cellular option ranges from $130 for the three iPad models and $150 for the two current iPad Pro models.
 The newest iPad models have eSIM, but no included Apple SIM card. eSIM iPad models are as follows:

 - 11-inch iPad Pro 2020